 - 1. Install all adapters. - 2.
-Perform the steps in Initial Zoning Setup on page 29. - 3.
+Perform the steps in "Initial Zoning Setup" on page 28. - 3.
 Configure the adapter: - a.
 While the server is booting, press Ctrl Q to enter Fast!
 UTIL. - b.
-Perform the steps in the Initial Zoning Setup section on page 29 then go to step c. - c.
+Perform the steps in "Initial Zoning Setup" on page 28 then go to step c. - c.
 In the Select Host Adapter Menu, choose the adapter you want to boot, then press Enter. - d.
-In the Fast!
-UTIL Options Menu, choose Configuration Settings, then press Enter. - e.
+In the Fast/UTIL Options Menu, choose Configuration Settings, then press Enter. - e.
 In the Configuration Settings menu, choose Host Adapter Settings, then press Enter. - f.
 In the Host Adapter Settings menu, change the Host Adapter BIOS to Enabled by pressing Enter. - g.
 Press ESC to go back to the Configuration Settings menu, Choose Selectable Boot Settings, then press Enter. - h.
 In the Selectable Boot Settings menu, enable the Selectable Boot option, then move the cursor to the Primary Boot Port Name, Lun:, then press Enter. - i.
 In the Select Fibre Channel Device menu, Choose the device to boot from, then press Enter. - 4.
 After locating the connection, optionally rename the connection and make note of the name. - 5.
 Create the LUN and assign a host: - a.
-Access the HSV Element Manager through a web browser. - b.
-Use the HSV Element Manager to create the LUN and assign a host.
+Access Command View EVA or the HSV Element Manager through a web browser. - b.
+Create the LUN and assign a host.
 You must create a host if one does not exist. - 6.
 Go back to the HBA BIOS. - 7.
 In the Select LUN menu, choose the supported LUN. - 8.
 Save the changes by pressing ESC twice.